 Yes!
 The best time to shoot!
 Really!
 No kidding! lol

-I’m a big fan of overcast days, especially when it comes to people photography.
-No high-noon eye-sockets.
+I’m a big fan of bright, overcast days–especially for people photography.
+No high-noon dark eye sockets.
 Just set the color temperature and go.
-Photogenic and willing friends make great models, as you can see in this family gallery and pic below.
+Photogenic and willing friends make great subjects, as you can see in this family gallery and the pic below.

-If the web were a place where bandwidth was freely unlimited, then I’d put up a very large print of the pic above and you could see what I see on my desktop photo editor – beautiful, well lit eyes!
-But – as is – you can see how even the light is (click to view a larger image or view the full gallery).
-I added contrast to give extra punch to the image.
-However, the point is this: bright, scattered light does a really neat trick with photographic subjects and it’s called even-illumination!
+If the web was a place with free, unlimited bandwidth, I’d put up very large picture files for you to view on a desktop photo editor that shows beautiful, well lit eyes!
+This is especially important in close-ups of the face.
+But as is you can see the even light (click to view a larger image or view the full gallery).
+Bright, scattered light does a really neat trick with photographic subjects: it’s called even-illumination, eyes and all 🙂

-The next time you look outside and it’s a decent overcast day, get out and take some great pictures – you’re going to love the results 😀
+The next time you look outside and it’s a decent overcast day, get out and make some great pictures – you’re going to love the results 😀

 One important correction to keep in mind when trying to capture a flat surface is the Plane-of-Focus on the subject, relevant to your camera sensor.
 The image below is an important example of that and I discuss it in more detail below.
 This technique will greatly improved your documentary-style photo skills!